European Assists King 2025/26: Yamal and Kane chasing Grealish

 Iago Aspas (13) had the most assists in La Liga that season, while Ruslan Malinovskiy and Memphis Depay (both 12) topped the assist charts in Serie A and Ligue 1 respectively.

 Muller’s first crown came when he had 21 assists to only just beat Messi, who had 20 in La Liga 2019/20 for Barcelona.
-De Bruyne was another to narrowly miss out after he also set up 20 goals and topped the Premier League charts.
+De Bruyne was another to narrowly miss out after he also set up 20 goals and topped the Premier League charts in what proved to be a vintage year for football's leading creative players.

 The award for most creative player in Europe in 2018/19 went to Eden Hazard.
 He had 15 assists for Chelsea, meaning he narrowly beat Jadon Sancho (14) and Ryan Fraser (14) to the award.